-The HART initiative is still in its trial phase and the capacity for National Trust properties to co-ordinate volunteers who enroll is still being built up and varies across Regions, therefore not all applications to volunteer can be accommodated at present - decisions will be based on the geographic availability of HART Support Staff.
+The capacity for National Trust properties to co-ordinate volunteers who enroll is still being built up and varies across Regions, therefore not all applications to volunteer can be accommodated at present - decisions will be based on the geographic availability of HART Support Staff.

 What do HART Volunteers do?